brianloveswords/streamsql/README.md

 Inserts or updates a single row.

 An insert will always be attempted first.
-If the insert fails with an `ER_DUP_ENTRY` **and** the row contains the table's primaryKey, an update will be attempted
+If the insert fails with an duplicate entry error (as tested by the specific driver implementation) **and** the row contains the table's primaryKey, an update will be attempted

 `callback` will receive two arguments: `err`, `result`.
 Result should have three properties, `row`, `sql`, and `insertId`.
 If the result of a `put()` is an update, the result will have `affectedRows` instead of `insertId`.